PharaohTools/ptconfigure/README.md

 Cleopatra is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
 Feel free to submit us pull requests.

-This is part of the Pharoah Tools suite, which covers Configuration Management, Test Automation Management, Automated Deployment, Build and Release Management and more, all implemented in code, and all in PHP.
+This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated Deployment, Build and Release Management and more, all implemented in code, and all in PHP.

 Its easy to write modules for any Operating System but we've begun with Ubuntu and adding more as soon as possible.